subhamgcon/teach-git/README.md

-Hey U can add your messages here:
+Hey, U can add your messages here: